• Skip to primary navigation

 • White paper

-• Printing texture supplies (ex: hot glue, bubble wrap, foam stickers, rubber bands, etc.)
+• Printing texture supplies – ex: hot glue, bubble wrap, foam stickers, rubber bands, etc.

 A close up of four paper towel tubes with different materials on each: one has hot glue circles, one has bubble wrap, one has animal shaped foam stickers, and the other has rubber bands.
 In the background you can see a piece of paper with blue bubble wrap print paint circles.

-First thing’s first: make your printmaking tubes.
 Depending on what materials you’re using, they might simply wrap around the tube (like rubber bands) or need to be glued on (like foam stickers).

 Hot glue works great for quickly securing items to tubes, but hot glue guns are for adult use, only.